-- All other columns in the destination table can be included or not as necessary.
-If a column is not included and the save-to-database is being used to save new records to the table, the default value for that column will be used in the new records. - If a non-validated, non-key column is included but left blank, then the column value will be saved as "blank" if it is supported by the column (meaning empty string for string columns, nulls for columns that allow nulls).
-If the column does not support empty string or null, then the default value for the column will be applied. - The columns listed in the control row must already exist in the destination table.
+- If a column in the table is being used in a security write filter for users whom you expect to save data to the table using the Save Type 1, then the column must be included in the save. - All other columns in the destination table can be included or not as necessary.
+If a column is not included and the save-to-database is being used to save new records to the table, the default value for that column will be used in the new records.

+If a non-validated, non-key column is included but left blank, then the column value will be saved as "blank" if it is supported by the column (meaning empty string for string columns, nulls for columns that allow nulls).
+If the column does not support empty string or null, then the default value for the column will be applied.

+- The columns listed in the control row must already exist in the destination table.
 The save-to-database process does not create columns. - All columns listed in the control row must point to the same table, whether they are "real" column names or alias names.
-If you want to save to multiple tables, you must use multiple save-todatabase rows.
+If you want to save to multiple tables, you must use multiple save-to-database rows.